 You Want To Monetize Your Site.

-Medium does pay its writers with their Partner Program.
-But the amount that it pays is far less than that is possible with WordPress.
+Medium.com does pay its writers using the Partner Program.
+But the amount is far less than what is possible with WordPress.

 Moreover, you can add your own affiliate link.
 But Medium doesn’t allow you to add third-party affiliate links